Europe's summer travel strikes: Everything you need to know

 The dates for the 24-hour walkouts are 6 July and 11 July.
 This will impact services aiding passengers with mobility issues, such as those using wheelchairs.

-Further strikes at both Edinburgh and Glasgow airports have been called off after deals were struck with the unions, with staff accepting 11-12 per cent pay rises.
+Further strikes at both Edinburgh and Glasgow airports have been called off after deals were struck with the unions, with staff accepting 11 to 12 per cent pay rises.

+Security staff have called off strikes at London Heathrow Airport after voting to accept a pay offer.

-They are due to coincide with the beginning of the school holidays and the August bank holiday in the UK.
+More than 2,000 staff were due to strike for 31 days this summer.
+The industrial action would have coincided with the beginning of the school holidays and the August bank holiday in the UK.

-Heathrow has said that similar strikes in recent weeks have had minimal impact on the airport.
-It says it will do everything it can to minimise the impact of the walkouts on passengers.
+Passengers were worried that it could lead to a repeat of the chaos seen at the airport last year.

+But now strikes have been called off, Heathrow has said it is looking forward to delivering an "excellent summer" for travellers.

 Potential strikes at Birmingham Airport in July